privong/papers-in-markdown/README.md

 ## Ancillary Files

-In order to create a PDF from your Markdown source (or to trun the demos included here) you will need the appropriate style file for the journal.
+In order to create a PDF from your Markdown source (or to turn the demos included here) you will need the appropriate style file for the journal.

 # Licensing